 It really varies, since everything we have (aside from new cables and housing) is donated, and donations of course tend to be rather seasonal.
 We tend to have lots of mountain bike tires and associated alloy front wheels, but often hardly any good alloy 700C or 27".
 Lots of brakes and related parts, but often a shortage of decent triple cranksets.
 Etc...return to top

 We have most standard bike repair tools, though perhaps not for the latest in bike technology, since we're of course mostly dealing with older bikes.
 We even have a few frame tools - dropout alignment, derailer hanger, steerer threader.
-We do not have access to welding equipment for metal repair, and for that we highly recommend Mike Plummer at Kunstadt Sports in the Glebe.return to top
+We do not have access to welding equipment for metal repair, and for that we highly recommend Mike Plummer at Rebec and Kroes.return to top

 All sales are cash only.
-The gas station across from us has a bank machine.
+The gas station across from us has a bank machine (and yes, we note the irony in this).
 For us, the fewer machines we have to look after the easier it is on our staff, and we also want to avoid paying the service charges banks charge for debit and credit cards.return to top

 All sales are final.
 We will only replace a bike if it has a non-repairable warranty issue (and only our overhauled bikes have a warranty).return to top

 We decided long ago that our shifts were hectic enough without having to answer a ringing phone.
 Please feel free to contact us via email, or even better just drop by the shop.
 If you really need a phone answer you can call our partner organization Cycle Salvation, and they are open 9-5:30 Tuesday through Friday.
 They have a phone but we don't answer it.return to top

 We do not trade bikes or parts.
 Why?
 Being a volunteer-run organization it's quite difficult to train everyone regarding the value of used items.